UN Ceremony: Secretary of State Kerry

 How A Conference Functions In General Terms

-The conference is like a study group that is moving toward an incredible finalé.
+The conference is like a fast-paced study group that is moving toward an incredible finalé.
 There are debates.
 There is an attempt to move resolutions this way or that.
-Yet, the sum of all the interactions builds toward the solution of one or more major problems.
+The sum of all the interactions builds toward the solution of one or more major problems.

-Participants spend most of their time in committee, in part in order to maximize each participants’ speaking time.
+Participants spend most of their time in committee, which promotes a beneficial division of labor, and which maximizes their speaking time.
 Plenary sessions occur but are kept brief.
 There is opportunity to transfer from one committee to another.
 Caucuses convene from time to time.
 Suspense builds.
 The final resolution often takes everyone by surprise!

 The second phase consists of the work of the committees.
 Opening speeches are made.
 Questions are posed.
 Caucusing may take place.
-Votes are taken on proposals at the committee level.
-Ultimately, the essence of each committee’s deliberations are shared with all the other committees.
+At certain times, an “external agent” – another participant who has accepted a role outside of Congress, e.g., representing a foreign power or a domestic lobby – will “visit” the committee.
+Votes are taken on proposals or findings or both at the committee level.
+Ultimately, the committee will report its deliberation in plenary session.

 Opening Speeches